Please read first:

 - Ryan Air (every day) – 45 minutes

 - Hahn Air (every day) – 55 minutes

 How Much Does It Cost To Fly From Athens To Santorini

 The price range of air travel between Athens and Santorini varies depending on the season.
-The ticket price is extremely cheap in winters, and quite pricey during the high season.
+The ticket price is extremely cheap in winter, and quite pricey during the high season.

 The flight usually costs anywhere between $40 and $175 (37€ -162€).
 You can get a phenomenal deal and discounts if you book your ticket well in advance (4-5 months).

-During peak season, Ryanair is considered to be the most affordable among all.
+During peak season, Ryanair is considered to be the most affordable of all.

 - Sky Express – $55 – $380